Burned Out? - Energy Boosting Foods

 4. Eating several small meals during the day instead of the traditional 3 meal a day plan, can help keep blood sugar levels stable, and keep energy and mood levels stable.
 Including a lean protein, a monounsaturated fat and a whole grain carb food with each of your small meals or snacks throughout the day will support your body with the nutrition it needs to maintain and balance energy levels.

-We mostly enjoy the holidays and spending extra time with family, but it can sure be exhausting, stressful and deplete our resources leaving us burned out when it's all over.
+Summer can certainly be a lot of fun, but it can also be exhausting, stressful and deplete our resources leaving us burned out.
 Give some of these natural solutions tips a try and get your energy level back on track.
-We hope you have a happy, energy-filled, motivational and peaceful new year.